 A burger at the Ginger Man on Greenwich Avenue is one of the best burgers to be found in town.
 That being said, they always have some new and innovative dishes on their menu.
 They also feature one of the most extensive beer lists on the Avenue!

-Sitting between Saint Mary’s Church and Tiffany’s is another mainstay on Greenwich Ave: Terra Ristorante Italiano.
+Another mainstay on Greenwich Ave sits between Saint Mary’s Church and Tiffany’s is Terra Ristorante Italiano.

-With a swanky dining and limited outdoor seating, Terra’s Northern Italian bistro fare has been getting rave reviews from guests that have stopped-by recently.
+With swanky dining and limited outdoor seating, Terra’s Northern Italian bistro fare has been getting rave reviews from guests that have stopped by recently.

 Located right off Greenwich Avenue on Elm Street (as the name implies), this critically acclaimed seafood restaurant features six different oysters daily in addition to their mouthwatering signature dishes.
-Paired with an extensive wine list, Elm Street Oyster House gives guests the chance to have the perfect bite every time.
+Paired with an extensive wine list, Elm Street Oyster House allows guests to have the perfect bite every time.

 If all you’re looking to enjoy on your visit to Greenwich is Italian, you’ll have plenty of options from which to choose.

-Doppio offers a relaxed ambience.
-And with its location just off Greenwich Avenue, their prices are still fairly reasonable.
+Doppio offers a relaxed ambiance.
+And with its location just off Greenwich Avenue, its prices are still fairly reasonable.

 Seafood lovers, rejoice!
 Mediterraneo Restaurant has everything from yellowfin tuna and Prince Edward Island Mussels to pan-roasted sea bass and grilled Atlantic salmon.
 You’re sure to get your fix of the salty sea at this restaurant.
 From its elegant ambiance to its delicious entrees, a meal at Mediterraneo is worth enjoying simply to see why this eatery has such fantastic staying power!

-This wine bar near Mediterraneo on Greenwich Avenue has an exceptional Brussel sprout salad, but Harvest’s food and wine selection can’t be beat.
+This wine bar near Mediterraneo on Greenwich Avenue has an exceptional Brussel sprout salad, but Harvest’s food and wine selection can’t be beaten.